 Do I need to live in a province to bet there?

 No, but you must be inside the province to place a bet with its provincial lottery, whether you do it online, at a lottery retailer, or lottery kiosk.
+The same goes for privately run online sportsbooks and the provinces where they operate.

 Who regulates online sports betting?